 fight, flight or freeze.

 The brain is complex.
-The smart part (the prefrontal cortex or the “owl” in Sarah Joseph’s book.
+The smart part, (the prefrontal cortex or the “owl” in Sarah Joseph’s book.
 “The Animals in My Brain”), doesn’t fully develop until humans reach their mid 20s.
-Add to the inability to think things through each and every time, loud voices, threats or other punitive promises don’t necessarily help the 5 year old make good choices.
+To the inability to think things through each and every time, add loud voices, threats or other punitive promises, and you have a scenario that doesn't help the 5 year old make good choices.
 As much as that is the intent, it can fall short.

 As a parent, grandparent and mentor to many, I simply suggest that when trying to teach a child to be safe, kind and responsible, think of how an animal would react if it felt threatened in any way.
 Then act or speak accordingly.